picassodev/picasso/README.md

 enabled ([Cabana Build Details](https://github.com/ECP-copa/Cabana/wiki/1-Build-Instructions)

-A [Cabana Docker container](https://github.com/ECP-copa/Cabana/pkgs/container/cabana) is maintained to facilitate development
+A [Cabana Docker container](https://github.com/ECP-copa/Cabana/pkgs/container/cabana) is maintained to facilitate development with most optional dependencies.

 From the the source directory, run the following script to create a build directory for Picasso, configure the Picasso build in that